Best No-Penalty CD Rates

 What is the difference between a high-yield CD and a No Penalty CD?

-A high yield CD is a particular CD that offers higher-than-usual APY rates, thus offering a high yield on the money you deposit.
+A high-yield CD is a particular CD that offers higher-than-usual APY rates, thus offering a high yield on the money you deposit.

-On the flip side, rates are much lower than those offered on a High-Yield CD, so you will not make as much money, even if you keep your money in the CD for the entire term.
+On the flip side, rates are much lower than those offered on a high-yield CD, so you will not make as much money, even if you keep your money in the CD for the entire term.

 Are no-penalty CDs good?

-No-Penalty CDs can be an excellent way to save money.
+No-penalty CDs can be an excellent way to save money.

-If you’re setting money aside for an emergency fund or if it’s your first time opening a CD, no-penalty CDs can be an excellent option.
+If you’re setting money aside for an emergency fund or it’s your first time opening a CD, no-penalty CDs can be an excellent option.

 With no penalties to pay should you wish or need to make an early withdrawal, they have less risk and can still help you get a great rate to grow your savings.